top of page

 The Mystery Stitch Packs (including fabric, buttons, threads and ribbon) were distributed, and

 after seeing a lot of puzzled faces, dice(?) and paper were also distributed.
+Victoria went on to

-Victoria went on to explain her creative thinking behind getting us started.
-And it worked,
+explain her creative thinking behind getting us started.

-complete the fabric and then suggestions were made about what we could make it into.
+We were all encouraged to complete the fabric and then suggestions were made about

+what we could make it into.
 Book cover, scissor case, needlecase, greeting card, glasses case.

 It was suggested that we bring along our finished pieces to the AGM in 2025.